Last Updated on June 14, 2026 by Bibhu Ranjan Mund, MPH

 - Helping the body to take nutrients.

-A health gut is based on the general eating habits rather than on a particular food.
+A healthy gut is based on the general eating habits rather than on a particular food.

 Papaya is a source of antioxidants, which aid in the prevention of oxidative stress of the cells.

-Although there is no food that prevents or cures cancer, diets that are full of fruits and vegetables, such as papaya, are related to the improvement of overall health outcomes.
+Although there is no food that prevents or cures many diseases, diets that are full of fruits and vegetables, such as papaya, are related to the improvement of overall health outcomes.

 It cannot be viewed as a detox or treatment, but a nutrient-supportive food as a part of a balanced diet.